aquasecurity/aqua-operator/docs/DeployOpenShiftOperator.md

 oc apply -f <<AQUA SCC FILE PATH>>
 ```

-* Validate that the cluster roles which are bind to "aqua-sa"/"aqua-kube-enforcer-sa"
+* Validate that the cluster role which is bind to "aqua-sa"
-are using the "aqua-scc" SCC.
+is using the "aqua-scc" SCC, and the cluster role which is bind to
+"aqua-kube-enforcer-sa" is bind to "nonroot" and "hostaccess" SCCs.

 * **For community operator** -
 If a change is necessary, edit the section  - ```.rules.resourceNames``` in the cluster role YAML file.